 -e N8N_BASIC_AUTH_USER=admin \

--e N8N_BASIC_AUTH_PASSWORD=your_password \
+-e N8N_BASIC_AUTH_PASSWORD=your-password \

--e N8N_HOST=your_domain \
+-e N8N_HOST=your-domain \

 -e N8N_PROTOCOL=https \